yell0w4x/webapp-e2e-tests/README.md

 To see the browser window within curent display issue following line.
 Note this only works for Linux or possibly for another environment with Xorg support.
-Also possible to run on MacOS, but with some adoptions applied.
+Also possible to run on MacOS, but with some adjusting applied.
 Note in none headless mode there is no video available.

     ./run --sut-location https://google.com